atDoyle/Udacity-Full-Stack-Web-Developer/Logs-Analysis/README.md

 If you do not have Python 3.6 installed on your computer, the most recent version can be downloaded from the [Downloads page on the Python Software Foundation website](https://www.python.org/downloads/).

-Once these steps have been completed, the repository should be dowlnaded and saved in the shared vagrant directory.
+Once these steps have been completed, the repository should be downloaded and saved in the shared vagrant directory.

 ### Running the Files